-10. Non-Staff function: This allocation is intended to support the cost of non-staff expenses.
+10. Non-Staff function: This allocation supports the cost of non-staff expenses.
 The formula has a base amount per school board and an amount per ADE.
 In addition, this function could cover the costs of dues to stakeholder organizations, including trustees' associations, as well as support staff costs for trustees.